Leuven: World War I

 Leuven has several times been besieged or occupied by foreign armies; these include the Battle of Leuven (891), the Siege of Leuven (1635) and the Battle of Leuven (1831).
 In the 20th century, both world wars inflicted major damage upon the city.
 Upon Germany's entry into World War I, the town was heavily damaged by rampaging soldiers.
 In all, about 300 civilians died.
 The university library was destroyed on 25 August 1914, using petrol and incendiary pastilles.
-230,000 volumes were lost in the destruction, including Gothic and Renaissance manuscripts, a collection of 750 medieval manuscripts, and more than 1,000 incunabula (books printed before 1501).
-The destruction of the library shocked the world, with the Daily Chronicle describing it as war not only against civilians but also against "posterity to the utmost generation."
+Approximately 230,000 volumes were lost in the destruction, including Gothic and Renaissance manuscripts, a collection of 750 medieval manuscripts, and more than 1,000 incunabula (books printed before 1501).
+The German atrocities and the cultural destruction caused worldwide outrage.
 The burning of the city was done as a reprisal, which at the time was legal under international law, as the Germans alleged that Belgian civilians had taken part in the fighting and killed German troops.
-The library was rebuilt after the war, and much of the collection was replaced.
-Great Britain (on the initiative of the John Rylands Library in Manchester) and the United States were major providers of material for the replenishment of the collection.
-The new library building was financed by the National Committee of the United States for the Restoration of the University of Louvain and built to the design of architect Whitney Warren; it was officially opened on 4 July 1928.
-Richard Harding Davis, a war correspondent for the New York Tribune, was in Leuven and wrote a column titled "The Germans Were Like Men After an Orgy" in which he described the organized civilian murders and vandalism committed by the occupying troops.
+The old library building was rebuilt after the war, and much of the collection was replaced.
+A new, dedicated Central Library was built on the square now known as Ladeuzeplein; it was officially opened on 4 July 1928.

 World War II

 In World War II, after the start of the German offensive, Leuven formed part of the British Expeditionary Force's front line and was defended by units of the 3rd Division and Belgian troops.
 From 14 to 16 May 1940, the German Army Group B assaulted the city with heavy air and artillery support.
 The British withdrew their forces to the River Senne on the night of 16 May and the town was occupied the next day.
 The new university library building was set on fire by shelling, on 16 May, and nearly a million books were lost.

+In September 1942, the Stalag 304 prisoner-of-war camp was relocated from Zeithain to Leuven.
+It housed Soviet, Belgian and Serbian POWs.
+In 1945, the camp was moved to Trieste.